-Freedom of spirituality and religion in Canada probably originated as early as 1759.
-A long evolution of our religion beliefs, along with our freedom of religion from one generation to another that are now taking us to new and contrasting avenues.
+Our Canadian freedom of spirituality and religion probably originated as early as 1759.
+A long evolution of our religion beliefs, along with a freedom of religion from one generation to another that are now taking us to new and contrasting avenues.

 A large number of Montrealers no longer have religion beliefs and, different types of religion such as the religion of Islam, the Buddhism religion, Hindu religion and Sikh religion are more present and more often seen in our church landscape.